 What problems am I facing with REST APIs?
 How GraphQL solves those?

-To answer above queries let us take a use case to build an e-commerce application for web, mobile and native clients.
+To answer the above queries let us take a use case to build an e-commerce application for web, mobile and native clients.
 We decided to expose APIs for various e-commerce functionalities.
-For example I have product detail REST API which gives specific product information as JSON which includes product data attributes, specifications data, reviews data, etc. As we are having many attributes in product JSON, the size of it is more.
+For example, I have product detail REST API which gives specific product information as JSON which includes product data attributes, specifications data, reviews data, etc. As we are having many attributes in product JSON, the size of it is more.
 Each client (web and thin clients(mobile and tablets)) has it’s own front end requirements to display product data as they have different screen sizes, memory, network bandwidth, etc. Now my clients started consuming product detail API.
-Though mobile and tablet interfaces doesn’t require entire product JSON as web, still product detail API is giving entire product data.
-It is evident that clients doesn’t have control on the data what they want from server.
+Though mobile and tablet interfaces don’t require entire product JSON as web, still product detail API is giving entire product data.
+It is evident that clients don’t have control over the data what they want from the server.
 This is called over fetching.
 The pictorial representation of REST over fetching issue is given below.
 We can solve over fetching issue with various approaches.
 The straight forward approach is to maintain different APIs for thick and thin clients.
-Though this design solves over fetching issue but has other problems like code maintenance, implementation of enhancements across different APIs, deployment of thick, thin client APIs, more compute, more man power, etc., which puts more cost to project.
+Though this design solves over fetching issue but has other problems like code maintenance, implementation of enhancements across different APIs, deployment of thick, thin client APIs, more compute, more manpower, etc., which puts more cost to project.
 The other approach is having middleware to intercept the client request.
 Based on client request filter the response to return.
-This adds additional layer to application which has same issues like previous approach.
+This adds an additional layer to the application which has the same issues as the previous approach.

-Now let us discuss second issue with REST called under fetching.
-To avoid over fetching, we decided to create granular APIs so that clients will make API calls for which ever the data they required.
-Let us take product detail page for web.
+Now let us discuss the second issue with REST called under fetching.
+To avoid over fetching, we decided to create granular APIs so that clients will make API calls for whichever the data they required.
+Let us take a product detail page for the web.
 It has product information, specifications and reviews to display.
-Now to render product detail page client is not going to get data in single API call.
-So client needs to make multiple API calls (like basic product API, specification API, Reviews API) to cater its data requirement.
-This design has performance issues with increased number of round trips to backend server and APIGateway.
-The other issue is requiring of more compute power and network as rise in number of requests to serve.
-Below is pictorial representation of under fetching.
-Let us see third issue with REST that is, evolving APIs with versions.
+Now to render product detail page client is not going to get data in a single API call.
+So client needs to make multiple API calls (like basic product API, specification API, Reviews API) to cater to its data requirement.
+This design has performance issues with an increased number of round trips to the backend server and APIGateway.
+The other issue is requiring more computing power and network as rising in the number of requests to serve.
+Below is a pictorial representation of under fetching.
+Let us see the third issue with REST that is, evolving APIs with versions.
 Any API will evolve as business needs will change with time.
-As per our customer needs we might need to add data attributes(most of the cases we won’t remove data attributes as we need to have backward compatibility) to existing APIs.
+As per our customer needs, we might need to add data attributes(most of the cases we won’t remove data attributes as we need to have backward compatibility) to existing APIs.
 When we do any changes to existing APIs, we need extra vigilant as the changes might break the clients.
 To avoid that we will do versioning of APIs as and when we plan to release changes to existing APIs.
-When we introduce new versions which puts burden of managing more APIs(i.e. more compute power, more man power), planning to deprecate older versions.
-Discipline and communication is needed when we have more versions of an API.
-With REST we can not do silent releases.
+When we introduce new versions which put the burden of managing more APIs(i.e. more compute power, more manpower), planning to deprecate older versions.
+Discipline and communication are needed when we have more versions of an API.
+With REST we cannot do silent releases.

-In the coming article we will see implementation of an API with GraphQL.
+In the coming article, we will see the implementation of an API with GraphQL.
 Till then Spread love for APIs!!!